GreenFlag31/regex-helper/README.md

   .query({
     regex: `has been paid`,
     name: 'isPaid',
-    // search only for presence (returns a boolean string, "true" | "false")
+    // test only for presence (returns a boolean string, "true" | "false")
     test: true,
   })
   .findIn('The article: 471 has been paid on 12/12/2022.')
+  // 'data' | 'debug' | 'general'
   .get('data');
 ```